White-Label AI Social Media Management for Agencies

 Mid tier ($100-300/month): Sendible, Agency Analytics.
 Stronger white-label with custom domains and branded portals.
 Better report customization.
 Still per-user pricing in most cases.

-AI tier ($39-249/brand/month): Apaya.
+AI tier ($33-$42/brand/month at scale): Apaya.
 Full white-label PLUS AI content creation.
 Per-brand pricing instead of per-user: meaning your cost scales with clients, not team size.
-At $39/month for the base plan and as low as $33/brand on Galaxy, the economics work differently than traditional per-user platforms.
+At $415/month for 10 brands on Supernova and as low as $33/brand on Galaxy, the economics work differently than traditional per-user platforms.

 What a white-label workflow looks like with AI.